Divorce in Norway: Division of Assets

 In the situation in which the parties have signed an agreement on the division of assets prior to getting married or during their marriage, when filing for divorce, they will not benefit from a ruling concerning the division of their assets, as they have to be shared as prescribed by the respective document.
 If a party no longer agrees with the stipulations of the agreement, the main option is to enter a civil lawsuit.
 Our team of lawyers in Norway can offer legal representation in any type of civil lawsuit regarding legal matters derived from the family legislation.

 The body of law which contains provisions regarding the court procedure and criteria used for deciding the division of property is the Divorce Act.
 According to the law, the court must have evidence on several aspects of the spouses’ lifestyle before the divorce:

-• the earning of the spouses and their financial prospects for the future;
+- • the earnings of the spouses and their financial prospects for the future;

-• how has each of them behaved along the marriage;
+- • how each of them behaved along the marriage;

-• what will the spouses need after divorce in terms of accommodation.
+- • the needs of the spouses after divorce in terms of accommodation.